-The commercial off-the-shelf tracking service providing automated, independent satellite monitoring for satellites, even those smaller than 1U.
+The commercial off-the-shelf tracking service providing automated, independent monitoring for satellites - even those smaller than 1U in size.

 Built on the LeoLabs data platform, the Tracking and Monitoring service leverages the LeoLabs global radar network and delivers precision tracking and curated orbit data products for satellites down to 1U in size or slightly smaller.
 Designed for operational use as a fully independent primary or backup tracking service for on-orbit satellites, operators can now have immediate access to affordable, accurate orbit information to inform operational decisions.Get in Touch >>

 Tracking and Monitoring is provided as a web-based subscription service and includes the following features:

 - Prioritized tracking of your satellites with our global network of phased-array radars